jdossgollin/blog/blog_list.md

 ---

 I post occasionally about interesting news in my professional life, water issues, climate risk, and data analysis.
-Posts are sorted below by category
+The following posts are sorted below by category; to see a list of posts sorted by year [click here](/allpostschron/)

 <ul id="archive">
 {% capture site_cats %}{% for cat in site.categories %}{{ cat | first }}{% unless forloop.last %},{% endunless %}{% endfor %}{% endcapture %}